 Overall, this study provides suggestive evidence of an effect from occupational carbon tetrachloride exposure on hepatic serum enzymes, indicative of effects on the human liver.
-Specifically, serum enzyme results suggested an exposure-related effect in the medium and high exposure categories (>1-3.9 ppm [>6.3-24.5 mg/m3] and 4-11.9 ppm [25.2-75 mg/m3]).
-ALP and GGT were elevated to a similar degree in both medium and high exposure categories (although the difference was statistically significant only in the medium exposure category), and enzyme levels in these exposure groups were comparable to the levels of ALP and GGT seen in very high alcohol consumers.
-Confidence in the exposure monitoring for the medium exposure group is relatively low, where exposures were estimated for over half (35/54) of the workers.
-Confidence in the exposure monitoring for the high exposure group, where exposures were measured for 59/61 workers, is higher.
-Because enzyme levels in these two groups were comparable, an average concentration of the medium and high exposure groups (weighted by number of subjects within specific exposure ranges) of 5.5 ppm (35 mg/m3) was considered to be an estimate of the lowest-observed-adverse-effect level (LOAEL).^b No effects on serum enzyme levels were seen in the low exposure category (i.e., ≤ 1 ppm [≤ 6.3 mg/m3]).
-Because exposures were estimated for more than half (23/40) of the workers in this exposure category and because this category covers exposures less than 1 ppm, a NOAEL could not be determined.
+Specifically, serum enzyme results suggested an exposure-related effect in the medium and highexposure categories (>1-3.9 ppm [>6.3-24.5 $\text{mg/m}^3$ ] and 4-11.9 ppm [25.2-75 $\text{mg/m}^3$ ]).
+ALP and GGT were elevated to a similar degree in both medium- and high-exposure categories (although the difference was statistically significant only in the medium-exposure category), and enzyme levels in these exposure groups were comparable to the levels of ALP and GGT seen in very high alcohol consumers.
+Confidence in the exposure monitoring for the medium-exposure group is relatively low, where exposures were estimated for over half (35/54) of the workers.
+Confidence in the exposure monitoring for the high-exposure group, where exposures were measured for 59/61 workers, is higher.
+Because enzyme levels in these two groups were comparable, an average concentration of the medium- and high-exposure groups (weighted by number of subjects within specific exposure ranges) of 5.5 ppm (35 mg/m) was considered to be an estimate of the lowest-observed-adverse-effect level (LOAEL).b No effects on serum enzyme levels were seen in the low-exposure category (i.e., $\leq 1$ ppm [ $\leq 6.3$ mg/m]).
+Because exposures were estimated for more than half (23/40) of the workers in this exposure category and because this category covers exposures <1 ppm, a no-observed-adverse-effect level (NOAEL) could not be determined.

-Seidler et al., 1999 Seidler et al. (1999) evaluated the association between maternal occupational exposure to
+Seidler et al., 1999

-^b An average exposure concentration for medium and high exposure categories (weighted by number of subjects within specific exposure ranges) was calculated as follows using data in the appendix to Tomensen et al. (1995):
+Seidler et al. (1999) evaluated the association between maternal occupational exposure to chemicals and the risk of infants small for gestational age in singleton births in a prospective b An average exposure concentration for medi b An average exposure concentration for medium and high exposure categories (weighted by number of subjects within specific exposure ranges) was calculated as follows using data in the appendix to Tomensen et al. (1995):